Toledo Zoo & Aquarium: 2000–current

 After celebrating the centennial anniversary of the Toledo Zoo, the zoo faced controversy after the death of a female sloth bear by dehydration in 2000.
 After investigation, the zoo was fined by the FDA and was required to put into effect an animal reporting system to better track any issues on animal concerns.
 The Toledo Zoo opened the Africa! exhibit in 2001 and a wolf exhibit expected to be finished the following year.
 By 2003, the Toledo Zoo breeding programs took off, with the births of sloth bears, elephants, tigers, and other animals.
 The successful birth of the African elephant was historic as there had only been 12 births in the US since 1995.
-In 2006 the zoo hired a new director, Anne Baker.
-By 2007, the Toledo Zoo unveiled another 10-year master plan of improvements for their grounds, which would include a butterfly house, a new children's area, adjusting the elephant enclosures, and renovating and redesigning the WPA built aquarium building, which was estimated to take seven years.
-In 2010, the Toledo Zoo made more environmental changes with the creation of a SolarWalk, which consisted of a 1400-foot walk way constructed with solar panels to help with the energy needs at the Toledo Zoo.
-In 2012, the zoo hired a new director, Jeff Sailer.
-The year 2014 marked the opening of penguin beach, flamingo key, and other exhibits.
-It was also the last year it would be known as the Toledo Zoo.
-In 2015, the Toledo Zoo finished the Aquarium project, and officially changed their name to the Toledo Zoo & Aquarium.
 The projects at the zoo have continued with the redesigning of the Museum of Science from 2017 to 2019.
 Upon breaking ground, ProMedica donated $3.5 million to the project.
-In 2018, the Toledo Zoo & Aquarium reopened their underground subway crossing during the Lights before Christmas.
+In 2018, the Toledo Zoo & Aquarium reopened its underground subway crossing during the Lights Before Christmas.